css-raku/CSS-Selector-To-XPath-raku/README.md

 Fallback Pseudo Classes and Functions
 -------------------------------------

-This is an additional mechanism for both pseudo classes and functions is to set the `:fallback` option.
-This will map all unknown psuedos to a fallback xpath function.
+This is an additional mechanism to set the `:fallback` option for both pseudo classes and functions.
+This will map all unknown pseudos to a fallback xpath function.
 The default arguments to the function are `(name, ., arg1, arg2, ...)` where `name` is the name of the psuedo (lowercase), `.` is the current node and `arg1, arg2, ...` are any arguments that have been passed to pseudo functions.

     use CSS::Selector::To::XPath;
     my CSS::Selector::To::XPath $to-xml .= new(:fallback<pseudo>);